Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, after the arrest on 09/10.09.1939 of his parish priest Apollinaris Kaczyński volunteered with 2 other vicars, Fr Anthony Dubas and Fr Stanislav Krystosik and approached German post asking be exchanged instead.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, after the arrest on 09/10.09.1939 of his parish priest Fr Apollinaris Kaczyński volunteered with 2 other vicars, Fr Anthony Dubas and Fr Stanislav Krystosik, and approached German post asking to be taken in instead.

 From there driven out and murdered in a nearby the village in a mass execution, hands tied with wires, prob. shot in the back of the head.